PipeWire/wireplumber/docs/rst/daemon/configuration/features.rst

 .. describe:: node.software-dsp

-   Enables software DSP based on pre-configured hardware rules.
+   Enables software DSP based on pre-configured hardware rules, by hiding the hardware node and exposing a separate virtual node in its place.
+New configurations should use ``hooks.filter.graph`` instead.

    See :ref:`policies_software_dsp` for more information.